Vinelab/bowler/README.md

 # bowler
-A library to make the communication with rabbitmq server and AMQP protocol easier.
+A library to make the communication between your php application and rabbitmq server with AMQP protocol easier.

 ## Installation